ansible/ansible/docs/docsite/rst/plugins/strategy.rst

 Enabling Cache Plugins
 ++++++++++++++++++++++

-Only one stragy plugin can be used in a play, but you can use different ones for each play in a playbook or ansible run.
+Only one strategy plugin can be used in a play, but you can use different ones for each play in a playbook or ansible run.
-The default is the :doc:`linear strategy/linear` plugin, you can change this default via :doc:`.configuration  ./config`.:
+The default is the :doc:`linear strategy/linear` plugin, you can change this default via :doc:`.configuration ../config`:

 .. code-block:: shell